miguelgonpam/VM-i386-32bit/README.md

 # VM-i386-32bit
 Virtual machine that executes the i386-32bit Instruction set. \
 The goal is to create a 64-bit program that is able to execute a i386 32-bit program, ELF32 format. \
-This project is designed to either execute in a x86_64 machine or a x86_64 docker.
+Until syscall support is given for any arch, the project is designed to either execute in a x86_64 machine or a x86_64 docker.
 Ubuntu24.04 is recommended. \
 The syntax should be the following:
 ```
 ./proc 32b-prog
 ```

 But first, program needs to be compiled.
-It can be compiled either using the `compilar.sh` script or with the following gcc line.
+It can be compiled either using the `compile.sh` script or with the following gcc line.
 ```
-gcc -o proc proc.c instr.c flags.c loader.c interface.c syscall.c interrupts.c trad_syscall.c -lcapstone -lc
+gcc -o proc source/*.c -lcapstone -lc
 ```

 ## Packages